 General Overview of Adult Workforce Development

-Adult Workforce Development uses a person-centered and trauma informed approach to address the needs of individuals and families in our service in the Madison area.
-Our adult workforce development department works in collaboration with our partners to not only address basic needs such as employment, but we also provide assistance with housing support, food instability, mental health and wellness, transportation, childcare needs, and health care access.
+Common Wealth uses a person-centered and trauma informed approach to address the needs of individuals and families who face barriers to obtaining or maintaining employment.
+Our Workforce Development programming for adults employs a coordinated care model, where we collaborate with multiple partners to help participants with basic needs, such as housing support, food security, mental health and wellness, transportation, childcare needs, and access to health care.

 - Meadowood Health Partnership

 - Early Childhood Initiative (ECI)